 Editor's note: It is up to SA3, whether DCS can interact with PS after the primary authentication for provisioning.

-Background information for SA3, to be removed before sending to SA2: This is also related to Key Issue #2 "Provisioning of Credentials" in TR 33.857.

 SA3 feedback: SA3 will provide feedback when SA3's study has progressed further.

 4)

 Editor's note: The decision on whether primary authentication is required during initial access to the O-SNPN is dependent on SA WG3 feedback; until this feedback is received, it is assumed that such authentication is required.